 Refugio Amazonas 4 days / 3 nights Program

 NOTE: Add USD 13.00 per person for Park Entrance Fee subject to changes according to SERNANP regulations.

-*Family Rate: applies only for families with children aged 17 or younger on a basis of Triple or Quadruple Room.
+*Children Rate: applies only for families with children aged 2 to 12 when sharing Triple or Quadruple Room.

 **Superior Rooms: There are eight superior 45-m2 rooms overlooking the tropical rain forest.
 The fascinating sounds and colors of the forest are important elements of the experience during your stay in the Superior rooms.
 The entire decoration is based on Yanchama, a natural bark that is “harvested” by artisans from Eseeja community of Infierno.
 The rooms are single, double or twin, as requested.
 Each one is equipped with a bed, a mosquito net, two hypoallergenic pillows per person, a hammock and a reading table.
 Rooms have spacious private bathrooms with hot water.
 Electric lighting is available in the evenings until 10:00 pm, at your bedside table, your bathroom and an outlet to charge your electronics.
 Free Internet is available in every room.
 Each visitor has access to a personal safe-deposit box, an umbrella for rain and a special set of eco-friendly amenities.

 Refugio Amazonas - Infrastructure and Services